masaki-norton/leetcode_problems/README.md

 ### 150 Evaluate RPM
 Straight forward again, but just note that using int() will always tend towards zero.

+### 22 Generate Parentheses
+Use recursion and a stack.\
+Important differences here is that we use stack.pop _after_ each recursion call\
+to "revert" the stack back to its original form.
+This prevents having to pass the\
+stack to the actual recursion.

 ### 1404 Number of Steps to Reduce Binary Number to 1
 Adding binary was easier converting it to an integer and reversing.\